Introduction

 The diagnosis of drug-induced gingival overgrowth is made by clinical examination and the patient's past medical history.

-• Complete blood count (CBC) is indicated in patients with gingival enlargement if there is a presence of profuse gingival bleeding, even if it is drug-induced, to rule out anemia and leukemia.
+- A complete blood count is indicated in patients with gingival enlargement if profuse gingival bleeding, even if drug-induced, is present to rule out anemia and leukemia.

-• A tissue biopsy should be carried out in case the presentation of the disease is unusual.
+- A tissue biopsy should be carried out if the presentation of the disease is unusual.

 Treatment / Management